vlkv/hackernoon_article_1/README.md

 passed bytes.
 In the end, when it comes to writing the exact code that correctly works and could be safely deployed to production... things may become a little bit complicated at least.

+This problem is exacerbated by the fact that the information that could be found in the Internet (on official Wasm resources, in the documentation of various Wasm runtimes, software engineer's blogs etc.) about this task is vague and/or uncomplete.
+For example, some recipies could be found for Rust or JavaScript, but not all of them are applicable to Go (on which we focus here).
+In other cases somewhere we may find an example of how to pass into the Wasm module a string (or array data) but there are no good examples about how to return similar string out from Wasm.
+Also, there are some examples that illustrate the principles but miss the proper memory management which makes such examples useless and not production ready.

 In this article we will walk through the solution of the task described above.
 We cannot cover all the diversity of languages and Wasm runtimes, so focus on just a few.
 We will write our guest application in Go, compile it to Wasm with [TinyGo](https://tinygo.org/docs/guides/webassembly/) compiler and embed it with